Stylitics/mobile-sdk-docs-releases/android/v1.0.11/UX_SDK_README.md

-## Stylitics UX SDK
+# Stylitics UX SDK

 It provides views to display Stylitics data.
 It also handles invoking of tracking events based on user interaction with these views.

-### Features
+## Features

-SDK provides multiple custom view options to Integrator App so it can easily display Stylitics data.
+SDK provides multiple custom view options to Sample Integrator App so it can easily display Stylitics data.

 1. Outfits
     * Classic Outfit Widget